73rd Annual Meeting

 Tel: (780) 423-9999 Reservations Link

-IMPORTANT: The Courtyard Marriott convention rates and room block will be available until May 1, 2019 only.
-Reservations/rates cannot be guaranteed after that date.
+IMPORTANT: The Courtyard Marriott convention rates and room block is NOW CLOSED.

 Edmonton Conference Centre